progala2/DVRP/README.md

 # DVRP
-Implementation of the computing cluster.
+Implementation of the computing cluster for computing the distance constrained vehicle routing problem as fast as possible with possibility to split it among many nodes.

 ### Names convention & coding guidelines